vendure-ecommerce/mcp/README.md

 ```
 **Note**: You must replace `/path/to/your/vendure-project` with the **absolute path** to your Vendure project's root directory.

+> [!WARNING]
+> If you're using a version of version of Vendure < 3.4, the MCP will not work since it relies on features in the CLI package that are not avalible in previous version.
+> You would need at least need to change the `@vendure/cli` to a version later than 3.4.0.

 #### Option 2: HTTP Connection

 If your client does not support STDIO or you need to connect over a network, you can run the server in HTTP mode.

-First, start the server from your terminal in your Vendure project's root directory:
+First, start the server from your terminal in your **Vendure project's root directory**:
 ```bash
 npx vendure-mcp --transport http --projectPath .
 ```